michalroots/michalroots.github.io/_pages/books.md

 - Cost: from €500 (I provide facilitation and materials, you take care of the space and logistics)
 - Optional post-production (remote)

-📒**Example Zines:**
+Example Zines:
-- IDK Ask the AI
+- *IDK Ask the AI* (Traditional Dream Factory)
-- Abela Artfaire
+- *Abela Artfaire* (Traditional Dream Factory)
-- The Cocreated Story of Awaking Life
+- *The Cocreated Story of Awaking Life* (Waking Life Festival 2022)
-- Insight
+- *Insight* (European Youth Parliament)
-- Stroboheroes
+- *Stroboheroes* (European Youth Parliament)

-### Let's make a Handbook
+### 📕 Let's make a Handbook
-I'll take your team on a facilitated journey, resulting in a crystal clear, concise, and delightful handbooks for your organisation.
+I'll take your team on a facilitated journey, resulting in a crystal clear, concise, and delightful handbook for your organisation.
 <br>
 - Time commitment: 2-5 days IRL
 - Perfect for organisations needing to organise their tools, processes and stories
 - Cost: from €1000 (I provide facilitation and materials, you take care of the space and logistics)
 - Optional post-production (remote)

-📕 **Example Hanbooks:**
+Example Hanbooks:
 - Traditional Dream Factory
 - Enspiral Europe
 - Enspiral

-### Let's make a "Proper" Book
+### 📖 Let's make a "Proper" Book
 The BIG offer.
 We'll gather for a mastermind, resulting in a beautiful book.
 <br>
 - Time commitment: from 10 days IRL